USS Yosemite (1892): Spanish–American War, 1898

 After fitting out at League Island, Philadelphia, and at Newport News, Virginia, Yosemite departed Hampton Roads on 30 May for duty with the Eastern Squadron off the coast of Cuba.
-She stopped at Key West, Florida, for five days and then headed for Havana on 7 June, arriving there the same day.
-Yosemite, however, kept on the move.
-She left Havana the next day; visited Santiago and Guantánamo Bay on the 10th; and then, after a brief return to Santiago, headed for Kingston, Jamaica, on the 12th.
+She stopped at Key West, Florida for five days and then headed for Havana on 7 June, arriving there the same day.
+Yosemite.
+She left Havana the next day; visited Santiago and Guantánamo Bay on the 10th; and then, after a brief return to Santiago, headed for Kingston, Jamaica on the 12th.
 The auxiliary cruiser spent the night of 16 and 17 June at Kingston and returned to Cuban waters on the 19th.
 On 23 June, she cleared the Guantánamo Bay area for San Juan, Puerto Rico.
 She arrived off San Juan on the 25th to participate in the blockade of that port.

 Soon after her arrival, Yosemite intercepted the Spanish steamer SS Antonio Lopez at 5:20 AM on 28 June when the latter tried to run into San Juan, beginning the Third Battle of San Juan.
 In spite of heavy covering fire from enemy shore batteries and gunboats Ponce de Leon, Isabella II, and Concha, Yosemite attacked the blockade runner and succeeded in pounding her almost to pieces.
 She expended 251 5-inch (127-mm) shells in the encounter.
 At the conclusion of that encounter, the auxiliary cruiser pulled back out of range of the gunboats and their protecting shore batteries to resume her blockade station.
 She concluded that assignment on 15 July and, after a three-day visit to St. Thomas in the Danish West Indies (Virgin Islands), headed back toward the Virginia Capes on the 18th.